michikoinaba/mean_stack_contact/README.txt

  -morgan

  AngularJS
- - use ngResource to CURD api
+ - use ngResource to CRUD api

 You can add/edit/delete contacts from the interface.